-Sontek Acoustic Doppler Velocimeters (ADV)
+SonTek Acoustic Doppler Velocimeters (ADV)

-An ADV measures current speed and direction at a single point in a sampling volume of approximately 2-cm3 using the Doppler principle and the difference between signal returns at the three receivers (bistatic).
-The instrument can sample both currents and pressure at high frequencies in multiple sampling schemes and rates, and store the complete raw data set, allowing for the calculation of wave and turbulence parameters.
-The ADVs used by the CMGP are typically mounted on tripods, facing downward (fig. 14).
+An ADV measures current speed and direction at a single point in a sampling volume of approximately 2 cubic centimeters using the Doppler principle and the difference between signal returns at the three receivers (bistatic).
+The instrument can sample both currents and pressure at high frequencies in multiple sampling schemes and rates, and store the complete raw dataset, allowing for the calculation of wave and turbulence parameters.
+The ADVs used by the CMGP are typically mounted on tripods, facing downward (fig. 15).
 They are unique in their ability to sample three components of flow with accuracies of less than 0.3 cm/s at rates of up to 25 Hz.
 USGS ADVs typically are set to sample for 12 minutes at 10 Hz every hour or for 3 minutes at 1 Hz every 30 minutes.
 The ocean probe ADV is no longer made or supported.
 The USGS may use existing ADV sensors and is evaluating suitable replacements.

 Click on figures for larger images.

-Figure 6B.
+Figure 8B.
 A Vector Averaging Current Meter (VACM) with Sea Tech transmissometer mounted horizontally in a protective bracket.

-Figure 7.
+Figure 9.
 A Vector Measuring Current meter (VMCM) being deployed as part of a subsurface mooring.

-Figure 8.
+Figure 10.
 A Benthic Acoustic Stress Sensor (BASS) employs four pairs of acoustic sensors mounted on two rings spaced 20 centimeters apart vertically to measure currents.

-Figure 9.
+Figure 11.
 The sensor rings of a Modular Acoustic Velocity Sensor (MAVS).

-Figure 10.
+Figure 12.
 An upward-looking Acoustic Doppler Current Profiler (ADCP) mounted on a corner of a small tripod frame.

-Figure 14.
+Figure 15.
 A 5-megahertz Ocean Acoustic Doppler Velocimeter (ADV) mounted on a tripod.